nrinaudo/kantan.csv/docs/src/main/tut/04-rows_as_arbitrary_types.md

 }(0, 1, 2, 3, 4)
 ```

-And we can now parse our data as usual:
+And we can now decode our data as usual:

 ```tut
 rawData.readCsv[List, Car](',', true)